vpon-sdk/vpon-sdk.github.io/en/android/dmp/android-dmp-en.md

 # Prerequisites
 ---
+Vpon DMP SDK support:

+* Android：`Android 4.3 or later`

+Before you start to integrate Vpon SDK, make sure your app is compatible.

 ### Import SDK
 You can [download Vpon DMP SDK here](http://m.vpadn.com/sdk/vpon-analytics-obf1.1.0-release-20190103.aar) and import the SDK file into your Android Studio project.